mayawagon/mayawagon.github.io/worklog.md

 - Review and comment on new Strategic Plan Draft for David
 - Snoop on a NYPL TechConnect class
 - Snoop on a NYPL Project_<code> class
+- Meet with Lisa Rosenblum before January to discuss her two-day librarian boot camp and training in general